Easily create an LLC operating agreement

 • Guarding the ‘LL’ in ‘LLC’

-The reason you formed a limited liability company instead of a sole proprietorship was likely to protect your personal assets and keep them separate from your business.
+The reason you formed a limited liability company instead of a sole proprietorship or partnership was likely to protect your personal assets and keep them separate from your business.

 However, without an LLC operating agreement in place, the courts may treat your LLC like a sole proprietorship.
 This puts your personal savings in jeopardy.
-The formality of an operating agreement legitimizes your LLC for legal purposes.
+The formality of an operating agreement further legitimizes your LLC as a separate business entity in the eyes of the courts.

 Avoid misunderstandings